Zayn Malik: 2015–2016: Mind of Mine

+At the beginning of his solo career, Malik opted to be known mononymously as “Zayn”.
 In March 2015, Malik was seen at a London recording studio with producer Naughty Boy.
-Following his departure from One Direction, Malik alluded to the potential of a solo career, with the release of his first solo studio album to be released under the Syco label in 2016.
+Following his departure from One Direction, Malik alluded to the potential of a solo career, with his first solo studio album to be released under the Syco label in 2016.
 The same month, Naughty Boy released on SoundCloud an early demo of Malik's song "I Won't Mind".
-In June 2015, UK rapper Mic Righteous leaked Malik's "No Type", featuring Mic Righteous and produced by Naughty Boy, a cover version of Rae Sremmurd's hip hop song.
-Malik also worked with grime rappers Krept & Konan during this time.
-The material was never released after Malik parted ways with Naughty Boy.
-Though unreleased, his work with Naughty Boy and Krept & Konan helped Malik gain a new urban audience in the UK.
+In June 2015, UK rapper Mic Righteous leaked Malik and Krept & Konan's "No Type", featuring Mic Righteous and produced by Naughty Boy, a cover version of Rae Sremmurd's hip-hop song.

 By July 2015, Malik announced he had signed a recording deal with RCA Records.
 Later that year, Malik gave several interviews to discuss his debut solo studio album and revealed part of the track list.
 Talking with The Fader, he stated "life experiences have been the influences for the album and just stuff that I've been through, especially in the last five years".
 In a conversation with Billboard, Malik's main collaborator for the album James "Malay" Ho said they went to unusual lengths in pursuit of inspiration during recording sessions, for one "we went camping for a week in the Angeles Forest – set up a generator and a tent so we could track in the woods."
 In his first solo on-camera interview with Zane Lowe for Apple Music's Beats 1, Malik revealed Mind of Mine as the album's title.

 The album's lead single, "Pillowtalk", was released in January 2016.
 The song debuted at number one in numerous countries, including on the UK Singles Chart and the US Billboard Hot 100; on the latter, it became the 25th song to debut at number one, making him the first UK artist to debut at number one on the Hot 100 with a debut single.
 The chart performance of "Pillowtalk" propelled Malik to number six on the Billboard Artist 100 chart.
-Worldwide, he broke records for the highest first-day and weekly streams for a debut artist.
+He broke international records for the highest first-day and weekly streams for a debut artist.
 The album's second official single, "Like I Would", reached number one on Billboard's Dance Club Songs chart.
 The end of February 2016 saw Malik release a remix of "Pillowtalk" featuring American rapper Lil Wayne and contribute guest vocals to the remix of Chris Brown's R&B song "Back to Sleep", which also featured Usher.